yantao0527/FastChat/docs/github_action.md

 **Auto Release**

 The workflow `auto_release.yml` was created to automatically create a new release when a pull request with the label 'release' is merged into the main branch.
+Auto release doesn't publish package to PyPI.

 ## TODO

 - Enhance to diplay tag name on title of workflow log when running `Manual Release`.
-- Use dynamic version in pyproject.toml
+- Research dynamic version in pyproject.toml
 - Add test workflow